 The February 11, 1979, fall of the Shah of Iran, who was a key U.S. ally, shattered U.S.-Iran relations.
 The Carter Administration's efforts to build a relationship with the new regime in Iran ended after the November 4, 1979, takeover of the U.S. Embassy in Tehran by radical pro-Khomeini "Students in the Line of the Imam."
-The 66 U.S. diplomats there were held hostage for 444 days, and released pursuant to the January 20, 1981 "Algiers Accords."
+The 66 U.S. diplomats there were held hostage for 444 days, and released pursuant to the January 20, 1981, Algiers Accords.
 Their release was completed minutes after President Reagan's inauguration on January 20, 1981.
 The United States broke relations with Iran on April 7, 1980, two weeks prior to a failed U.S. military attempt to rescue the hostages.

-Iran has since its revolution pursued policies that every successive U.S. administration has considered inimical to U.S. interests in the Near East region and beyond.13 Iran's authoritarian political system and human rights abuses have contributed to the U.S.-Iran rift.
+Iran has since its revolution pursued policies that every successive U.S. Administration has considered inimical to U.S. interests in the Near East region and beyond.
+Iran's authoritarian political system and human rights abuses have contributed to the U.S.-Iran rift.

 Iran has an interest section in Washington, DC, under the auspices of the Embassy of Pakistan, and staffed by Iranian Americans.
 The former Iranian Embassy closed in April 1980 when the two countries broke diplomatic relations, and remains under the control of the State Department.
 Iran's Mission to the United Nations in New York runs most of Iran's diplomacy inside the United States.
 The U.S. interests section in Tehran, under the auspices of the Embassy of Switzerland, has no American personnel.
+In 2014, Iran appointed one of those involved in the 1979 seizure of the U.S. embassy in Tehran-Hamid Aboutalebi-as ambassador to the United Nations.
+In April 2014, Congress enacted P.L.
+113-100), authorizing the Administration to deny him a visa, and U.S. officials announced that he would not be admitted.
+In May 2015, the two governments granted each other permission to move their respective interests sections to more spacious locations.
+The current Iranian Ambassador to the United Nations, appointed in April 2019, is Majid Takht Ravanchi.